 2b: Thou shall read the ‘touts’ and do the opposite.

-Like your friends, most of the media does not know who will win the games.
+Like your friends, the media does not know who will win the games.
 They report what they just saw and cannot predict the future.
-During the 2012 NBA finals Durant/Okc crushed in game 1 and Durant was deemed the best player on the planet.
+During the 2012 nba finals Durant/Okc crushed in game 1 and Durant was deemed the best player on the planet.
 When he missed a shot late in game 2 and the Heat won, Lebron was the best player on the planet.
 Really?
 Because of one game.
 The media gets paid to talk and fools listen.
 Do the opposite.
 The Sports Illustrated (SI) Jinx has some merit.
 After being on the cover, teams tend to play worse.
 Why?

 -ego/overhype: the team is dealing with the media sensation and not focusing on winning games.

 -overvalue: the team is still very good, but not unstoppable.

 The media tends to over-exaggerate everything.
 Keep a steady approach.
 Like stocks, buy low, sell high.
 When a team has won a bunch of games and every newspaper/tv-station/online forum says they are a lock to win the championship or are proclaiming a dynasty, betting against them is good value.
 Likewise, when the media is mercilessly making fun of a horrible team, bet them as its good value and they are professionals who tend to bounce back.